SciML/DiffEqFlux.jl/docs/src/Flux.md

 ## Using Flux `Chain` neural networks with Flux.train!

-This should work almost automatically by using `concrete_solve`.
+This should work almost automatically by using `solve`.
 Here is an example of optimizing `u0` and `p`.

 ```julia